Unit 0: Environment Setup

 make start-recipes

-NOTE If you did not setup or activate Stripe, some recipes will fail to start
+NOTE: If you did not set up or activate Stripe, some Stripe recipes will fail to start — that’s expected.

 CHECKPOINT: All Salesforce recipes showing “Running” status